 Emergency Housing Assistance To Help You Avoid Homelessness

-Those struggling to meet housing costs in this highly inflationary period may be eligible for emergency government assistance to catch up on rent or mortgage payments.
+Those struggling to meet housing costs in this challenging economic period may be eligible for emergency government assistance to catch up on rent or mortgage payments.
+The U.S. government has provided significant support through the Emergency Rental Assistance (ERA) programs, which were established to help renters facing financial difficulties due to the COVID-19 pandemic.

 Emergency Rental Assistance programs

-Congress approved $25 billion for emergency housing assistance in the Consolidated Appropriations Act and another $21.55 billion in the American Rescue Plan Act.
+$25 billion for emergency rental assistance in the Consolidated Appropriations Act of 2021 and an additional $21.55 billion in the American Rescue Plan Act of 2021.
+These funds were distributed through the Emergency Rental Assistance Program (ERA), which is administered by the U.S. Department of the Treasury.

 Federal housing assistance programs